chechiachang/chechiachang.github.io-src/content/talk/jenkins-on-kubernetes/index.md

 abstract = "Jenkins is one of the most long popular CI frameworks based on Java.
 Jenkins provides deep customization, features enriched by hundreds of plugins to support any projects."

 # Summary.
 An optional shortened abstract.
-summary = "Jenkins on Kubernetes"
+summary = "Working pipeline with jenkins-x on Kubernetes."
 # Is this a featured talk? (true/false)
 featured = false